-Consistent with this policy and the Rules & Procedures of the Council of Experts, certain general information pertaining to USP's standard-setting and other activities, including information regarding the work and deliberations of USP's Council of Experts and Expert Committees, is posted and maintained on the USP website.
+Consistent with this policy and the Rules & Procedures of the Council of Experts, certain general information pertaining to USP's standard-setting activities, including certain information regarding the work and deliberations of USP's Council of Experts and Expert Bodies, is posted and maintained on the USP website.
 This policy does not address the confidentiality of USP’s business related documents, which are generally not subject to disclosure to third parties.

-USP reserves the right to charge reasonable fees for disclosure of any documents requested under this policy including: copying charges; charges for time spent by USP personnel to locate, review, and copy such documents; postage fees; and other expenses associated with responding to the request.
+USP reserves the right to charge reasonable fees for disclosure of any documents requested under this policy including: copying charges; charges for time spent by USP personnel to locate, review, and copy such documents; shipping or postage fees; and other expenses associated with responding to the request.